Updated January 2021.

 Robbie: I enjoyed school at Herzing quite a bit because I felt like it was tailor-made for how I learn.
 Also, being able to work at my own pace at school or at home, allowed me to work part-time while doing my course.

 My instructor, Noual Moncef was very helpful in getting me through the program.
 He was always available whenever I needed his advice on an issue or challenge that came up during training.
 I wouldn’t have been able to do so well without his help.

-Q: What was the most challenging thing you learned during training?
+Q: What was the most challenging part of the Sustainable Architecture program?

 Robbie: I would say the most challenging thing I learned, subject wise, was the advanced math.
 It had been over 10 years since I'd been in school, so just figuring out how to open my mind to new learning again was definitely difficult.

 I have my instructor, Noual Moncef, to thank for getting me through the advanced math section of the course.
 He was willing to put in a lot of time with me, to help me understand everything as well as I did.

 Q: What was the best part of training for you?

 Robbie: The Sustainable Architecture program really helped open up the creative side of my abilities.
 Being a carpenter can be artistic, but only in small aspects of a project.